CoenEllis/small-ML-projects/README.md

 ## Projects
 - **NumPy XOR** - Neural network using only NumPy to learn the XOR logic function
 - **XOR** - PyTorch neural network that learns the XOR logic function
+- **Linear Regression** - PyTorch linear regression model that identifies age of plant
+- **Logistic Regression** - PyTorch logistic regression model that classifies a plant based on characteristics

 ## Purpose
 These projects show understanding of how machine learning models work, and also projects demonstrating them.